lra/mackup/README.md

 mackup backup
 ```

-If not running OS X, or you don't like Homebrew, you can use PIP:
+If not running OS X, or you don't like Homebrew, you can use [pip](https://pip.pypa.io/en/stable/):

 ```bash
 # Install Mackup with PIP